Pranay-Pandey/ethereum-record-management/readme.md

     enabling efficient communication between patients and doctors.
 This project also aims to leverage tools like blockchain, decentralized storage and access control mechanisms to reduce redundancy and protect privacy.</p>

   <h2>Tech Stack Used While Building the Project</h2>
-  <p>The project utilizes technologies including Tezos blockchain, AES encryption, RSA encryption, IPFS (InterPlanetary File
+  <p>The project utilizes technologies including ethereum blockchain, AES encryption, RSA encryption, IPFS (InterPlanetary File
     System), and TequitoJS and node libraries like chakra and react for the front end.</p>

   <h2>Deployed Smart contract link</h2>